IanBellomy/DAAPPrototype/README.md

 The above code sets the rotation of each Box to a random number between 0 and 360.
 That number is also a multiple of 45°.

 Description:

-	random(low,high);
+	random(LOW,HIGH);

  Or

-	random(low, high, multiple);
+	random(LOW,HIGH, MULTIPLE);

 Note: If the multiple input is included, the result will be a multiple of that number.
 If not, the result will be any decimal number between minimum and maximum.

 ##Create a basic response to user input
 Example: